Alfagun74/gamevault-steam-dupe-finder-plugin/README.md

 It smartly matches game names using Levenshtein distance to detect even closely named duplicates.
 For even greater accuracy, integrate IGDB — it’ll utilize Steam IDs directly from IGDB metadata.

 This plugin only logs matches.
 It doesn't modify or tag your games.
+You can find the relevant logs by searching for the `SteamDupeFinderService` context.

 ## ⚙️ Usage & Customization